sunyumail93/scRNA_ReproducibilityStudy/README.md

 By default, Cell Ranger use gene_id to build count matrix.

 In our current GTF annotation, gene_id uses FlyBase gene name, which is not informative.
-We need to change it to gene_symbol:
+Here we change it to gene_symbol:

 ```
 awk '{OFS="\t";print $1,$2,$3,$4,$5,$6,$7,$8}' dmel-all-r6.27.filtered.gtf > dmel-all-r6.27.filtered.gtf.col1-8